rozek/node-red-user-management-example/README.md

 Should "Data Privacy Statement" and/or "Terms of Service" change, properties `agreedToDPS` and/or `agreedToTOS` may be set to `false` again.
 In that case, any new login should immediately redirect the user to a separate web document where he/she may either (read the changed documents and) agree again or delete his/her account.
 Without such an agreement, the user should no longer be allowed to access the service and logged out immediately.

+Administrators also have to agree to these legal statements.

 ## REST Interface ##

 ### POST /user/&lt;user-id&gt;/register ###